Neural Feature Learning in Function Space

 \section{Introduction}

 Learning useful feature representations from data observations is a fundamental task in machine learning.
 Early developments of such algorithms focused on learning optimal linear features, e.g., linear regression, PCA (Principal Component Analysis) \citep{pearson1901liii}, CCA (Canonical Correlation Analysis) \citep{hotelling1936relations}, and LDA (Linear Discriminant Analysis) \citep{fisher1936use}.
 The resulting algorithms admit straightforward implementations, with well-established connections between learned features and statistical behaviors of data samples.
-However, in learning applications, data can have complex structures which linear features fail to capture.
+However, practical learning applications often involve data with complex structures which linear features fail to capture.
 To address such problems, practitioners employ more complicated feature designs and build inference models based on these features, e.g., kernel methods \citep{cortes1995support, hofmann2008kernel} and deep neural networks \citep{lecun2015deep}.
-An illustration of such feature-based learning systems is shown in \figref{fig:blk}, which consists of two parts: \begin{enumerate} \item A \emph{learning} module which generates a collection of features from the data.
+The feature representations serve as the information carrier, capturing useful information from data for subsequent processing.
+An illustration of such feature-centric learning systems is shown in \figref{fig:blk}, which consists of two parts: \begin{enumerate} \item A \emph{learning} module which generates a collection of features from the data.
 Data can take different forms, for example, input-output pairs\footnote{In literature, the input variables are sometimes referred to as independent/predictor variables, and the output variables are also referred to as dependent/response/target variables.} or some tuples.
 The features can be either specified implicitly, e.g., by a kernel function in kernel methods, or explicitly parameterized as feature extractors, e.g., artificial neural networks.
 The features are learned via a training process, e.g., optimizing a training objective defined on the features. \item An \emph{assembling} module which uses learned features to build an inference model or a collection of inference models.
 The inference models are used to provide information about data.
 For example, when the data take the form of input-output pairs, a typical inference model provides prediction or estimation of output variables based on the input variables.
 The assembling module determines the relation between features and resulting models, which can also be specified implicitly, e.g., in kernel methods. \end{enumerate}